KRVPerera/KRVPerera/README.md

 ### Hi there, I am Rukshan Perera (KRVPerera) 👋

+- I am working in EDA industry now and using C++
-- 🔭 I’m currently dancing on Ballerina compiler front end
+- 🔭 I’m worked on Ballerina compiler front end
 - :zap: I'm working on personal project which are purely written in C++
 - 🌱 I’m also learning about pixel art and 3D hard surface modelling
 - :hourglass_flowing_sand: I cannot work on small improvements on skills to achieve a skill but I can optimize for passion and have burst of focus on tasks to get things done.